Transaction Timeline for Sellers

 Day 20

 In the first few days of the escrow period, the buyer will select a termite inspector.
 On about day 20 or so, the inspector will investigate the home and produce a report showing any termite infestation that may be present.
-Typically, the seller pays for the inspection and pays for any termite treatment that may need to occur.

-Final Loan Approval (FLA) and Down Payment
+Loan Approval and Down Payment

 Day 30